So let’s say you are told that by amortizing over 25 years at Prime -1% you’ll be in a position to make a conditional offer just below asking.

 An accredited professional who is hired to complete legal real estate transactions according to your best interests.

 Different from amortization, a mortgage term refers to the length of the agreement you have with a lender.
-For example, you can amortize a mortgage over 25 years, but have an agreed term of only 5 years, meaning that after 5 years the mortgage will require renegotiation with the lender (and be subject to the current rates at time of renegotiation).
+For example, you can amortize a mortgage over 25 years, but have an agreed term of only 5 years, meaning that after 5 years the mortgage will require renegotiation with the lender (and be subject to the current rates at the time of renegotiation).

 A professional who will ‘shop’ your financing application to several lending institutions to obtain the best rate.